 Honored for over 4,000 years as a medicinal herb in China, the tea bush was introduced to Japan over 800 years ago, where tea became the national beverage.
 All true teas stem from the plant Camellia sinensis, a medium-height, evergreen shrub with gentle looking rounded leaves.
 Tea becomes green, black, or other varieties in how leaves are cured and handled.
 The time of year harvested, is also significant.
 Tea leaves begin oxidizing as soon as they are picked.
 Chinese and English teas allow, even encourage, oxidation to proceed as it dries.
 With Japanese green tea, oxidation is immediately halted using a steam and rubbing process.

 Green tea’s flavor reflects the soil it is from, the season picked, and the curing process.
 Eden Sencha is tended and handled following strict organic practices.
 The Nagata’s dedication to organic farming is found in the skillful, traditional handling methods that protect the tea's flavor and antioxidant nutrients.
 They produce exceedingly fine organic green tea.

 Most tea bags contain a plastic to allow them to be heat sealed.
 This is no way to treat good tea.
 Every part of an Eden tea bag reflects the highest care: unbleached manila fiber, a crimped seal, 100% cotton string; chemicals and plastics are not used.
 Organic Eden Teas never contain flavorings or dyes.

-Green tea has been focused on in medical research in many countries.
-The studies affirm green tea's healthful properties.
+Studies affirm green tea's healthful properties.
 Powerful antioxidants, including epigallocatechins gallate, tannins, and flavonoids, all collectively referred to as 'catechins,' are cited.
 These polyphenols account for 40% of the tea's dry weight.